 Block and block group designations used in the Census may be modified to accommodate population growth in some regions.
 As a result, certain blocks which are based on the last Decennial Census, may not map to the block group designations used in the latest 5-year ACS survey.
 In addition, some statistics may not be reported in the ACS for every block group.
 Race, ethnicity, and age statistics are generally reported for all block groups.
 However, low income, low educational attainment, and limited English speaking household are not available for some block groups.

 In these cases, the Proximity Tool computes default estimates for the missing demographic statistics based on the average statistics for the tract in which the block is located.
 If no tract-level data are available, demographic statistics are estimated based on the statistics of the nearest (non-zero population) block group neighbor to the unmatched block location.
 This gap-filling exercise is performed separately for each type of demographic data.
 That is, in the case where some categories of data are available (for instance, race, age and ethnicity) and others are not available (low income, educational attainment, or limited English speaking household) the Proximity Tool computes defaults for only the categories of data that are missing.
-Note: Disability is only available at the tract level and does not need defaulting.
+Note: Disability is only available at the tract level and does not need defaulting for the 2018-2022 ACS, because disability data is available for all tracts.
+However, if defaulting were needed for future ACS versions, the county average would be used.

 The tract level defaults are computed using weighted averages based on all of the other block groups in the tract for which data are available.
 Tract level defaults are calculated as follows for race, ethnicity, and age subgroups: